paritytech/polkadot/roadmap/implementors-guide/src/node/utility/candidate-validation.md

 Each job follows this process:

-- Get the full candidate from the network via the [Candiate Fetch subsystem](candidate-fetch.md)
+- Get the full candidate from the current relay chain state
 - Check the candidate's proof
    > TODO: that's extremely hand-wavey.
 What does that actually entail?
 - Generate either `Statement::Valid` or `Statement::Invalid`.
 Note that this never generates `Statement::Seconded`; Candidate Backing is the only subsystem which upgrades valid to seconded.